keboola/connection-docs/management/support/index.md

 {: .image-popup}
 ![Screenshot -- User joined](/management/support/help-support-new-widget.png)

-Secondly, if you happen to trigger a server error while working with Keboola Connection, there will be a button to contact our support in the error alert message.
+Secondly, if you happen to trigger a server error while working with Keboola, there will be a button to contact our support in the error alert message.

 {: .image-popup}